mynk-tmr/notes/Printed/Javascript.md

 ```

 **THIS keyword**
-At function execution, a property `this` is assigned to function object which refers to current execution context.
-It depends on how function is called.
+`this` refers to current execution context of function or script.
+It is an object and depends on how function is called.
 * **object literals** : inhertied from enclosing context (scope)
 * **event handlers:** `currentTarget` ; if inline html refers to element